 Since 2019 there have been multiple Natural Disaster declarations in Eurobodalla Shire for storm, flood and bushfire events.
 These disasters have highlighted the need for the state road network to be safe and reliable and to ensure that roadside maintenance is adequate.

 Transport for NSW has now removed these trees under full road closure of the Kings Highway at Clyde Mountain.

-There is an extensive program of improvement work planned on the Kings Highway including safety treatments and slope stabilisation.
+An extensive program of improvement work will continue on the Kings Highway including safety treatments and slope stabilisation.
 Where possible, some of this work will be carried out during the full road closure to minimise future impact.

 This will improve safety for motorists by removing roadside hazards, improve safety for workers and improve security of the road network by reducing the likelihood of unplanned closures.